rails/rails/guides/source/caching_with_rails.md

 Development mode is no longer being cached.
 ```

-NOTE: By default, when development mode caching is *off*, Rails uses
+By default, when development mode caching is *off*, Rails uses
 [`ActiveSupport::Cache::NullStore`](#activesupport-cache-nullstore).

 References